rishiosaur/omega/README.md

-# Fuchsia
+# Omega
-An attempt at creating a personal assistant that responds with and to text only.
+A virtual assistant that is completely customizable, and doesn't track you.

+## Use
+Just type your command into Omega, and he'll respond.

+## Customizing
+Under the main.js file, you wil ls